-Among the chief reasons individuals don’t seek inpatient care when they’re struggling with addiction or mental health is because they’re afraid they might lose their jobs, says Janet Gerhard, the Director of Public and Community Affairs for The Florida House Experience.
+Among the chief reasons individuals don’t seek inpatient care when they’re struggling with addiction or mental health is because they’re afraid they might lose their jobs, says Janet Gerhard, the Director of Public and Community Affairs for FHE Health.
 But the law is actually on their side.

-In her role with The Florida House Experience, Gerhard works primarily with labor union leaders to help union presidents, shop stewards, and others protect the jobs of union employees who need treatment.
+In her role with FHE Health, Gerhard works primarily with labor union leaders to help union presidents, shop stewards, and others protect the jobs of union employees who need treatment.
 She offered some advice on what signs might lead leadership or employers to realize there’s a problem and what options individuals have for seeking help.

 Various Laws Protect Many Employees

 It’s not just union employees who are protected under American law, says Gerhard.
 “We use state and federal laws to hold jobs for 90 days or more” for individuals who require residential or intense outpatient treatment, she says.

 She points to the Americans with Disabilities Act (ADA) as an example of the types of laws that provide such protection.
 The ADA recognizes drug and alcohol addiction as a medical condition, which means missing work to seek treatment for those issues is protected under the Family Medical Leave Act.
 FMLA is a federal law that requires employers to hold positions for protected individuals who need to take time off work to seek treatment or assist an immediate family member who requires medical treatment.
 In short, FMLA means that a protected employee cannot be fired, even after taking a certain amount of leave, to deal with such issues.

 It’s important for both employees and employers to recognize when someone might be struggling with mental health or addiction issues.
 Gerhard points out that it’s union leadership’s job to watch for these signs so they can step in to assist a union worker in need and ensure a safe workplace.